 Nine becomes three, and three becomes one

 How does nine become three?
 The answer is that I have wired them to have three sets – of three panels.
 I accomplished this by wiring the solar panels in sets of three panels in series, thus increasing the voltage to about 60 volts.
-Each set of three panels then act as one panel.
+Each set of three panels then acts as one panel.
 I then connected each set of three panels to two other sets in parallel.
 It operates as if I have three panels on each side of the RV all in parallel – all having about the same output.

 The output of each set of three panels will be about 60 volts at about 5 amps.
-The combined output of three sets of panels together in parallel will be about 60 volts at about 15 amps Then at the controller, the voltage will drop to 14.4 volts, trading volts for amps, causes 45-50 amps to feed the battery from each set of panels.
+The combined output of three sets of panels together in parallel will be about 60 volts at about 15 amps Then at the controller, the voltage will drop to 14.4 volts, trading volts for amps, causing 45-50 amps to feed the battery from each set of panels.
 I will get about the same results from the nine panels on the other side, and thus can recharge my batteries at something close to 100 amps per hour.
-Of course, 100 amps per hour is in ideal conditions.
+Of course, 100 amps per hour are in ideal conditions.
 I will be overjoyed at 90 amps per hour.

 The problem with wiring the solar panels in series is that if one panel gets shade then the other two panels in the set will be affected as if they were also shaded.
 If instead, I had wired the solar panels all in parallel, then shade on one panel would only destroy the output of that panel.
 Wiring in parallel dodges some of the problems with shade.